CrazyInfin8/wren-go/README.md

 1. first fetches wren (requires git)
 2. generates the wren amalgamation file
-3. downloads [WASI-libc](https://github.com/WebAssembly/wasi-libc) (it has been buggy to download and run wasi-libc in one go so you may need to run this script twice)
+3. downloads [WASI-libc](https://github.com/WebAssembly/wasi-libc) (it has been buggy to download and run wasi-libc in one go using this script so you may need to run this script twice)
 4. compiles the wren amalgamation with `src/shim.c` to a webassembly binary using wasi-libc
 5. installs wagu
 6. generates the IR for wagu